 Activating Calm: Understanding the Parasympathetic Nervous System and Healing Through Therapy in Redondo Beach

 Most people don’t realize how rarely they access this state.
 Especially if you grew up in chaos, walked through trauma or have lived in long-term conflict, your body learns to stay braced.
 Calm doesn’t feel familiar.
 Sometimes it even feels suspicious like you’re waiting for the next thing to go wrong.
 The parasympathetic nervous system becomes something you hear about, not something you feel.
+So in this blog we will dive deeper into how parasympathetic nervous system works.

 What the Parasympathetic Nervous System Actually Does